-Directors-General and Heads of Service shall supervise the implementation of the first subparagraph and ensure that it is applied consistently.
-Directorates-General and Services shall provide DG HR annually with aggregate data on the application of the first subparagraph.
+The Appointing Authority shall supervise the implementation of the first subparagraph and ensure that it is applied consistently.
+The Human Resources Unit and Internal Support shall provide the Appointing Authority annually with aggregate data on the application of the first subparagraph.

-- In exceptional circumstances, such as duly documented imperative family reasons, an authorisation to telework outside the place of employment referred to in Article 10(1) may be granted by DG HR for up to one month, after consulting the staff's line manager.
+- 2. In exceptional circumstances, such as duly documented imperative family reasons, an authorisation to telework outside the place of employment referred to in Article 10(1) may be requested through the Human Resources and Internal Support Unit granted by the Appointing Authority for up to one month, after consulting the staff's line manager.
 The authorisation may be renewed under the same conditions. - 3.
 Where, in accordance with Article 5 of Annex V to the Staff Regulations and Articles 16 and 91 of the CEOS, staff members are recalled to duty for service reasons while on annual leave or have their leave cancelled, their line managers may authorise them to telework outside the place of employment for a number of days in addition to the 10 working days referred to in paragraph 1. - 4.
 Staff teleworking outside the place of employment shall ensure that they have a suitable broadband connection and a home office environment allowing them to adequately perform their duties.
 Where they cannot perform their duties adequately, staff shall either take annual leave where compatible with the interests of the service, or return to the office or to the place of telework within the meaning of Article 10(1) at their own expense within 48 hours.
-The time during which staff could not perform their duties due to technical issues shall be debited to the staff's working hours.

-Staff authorised to telework outside the place of employment shall communicate their temporary address to the administration before the start of such teleworking period.
+The time during which staff could not perform their duties due to technical issues shall be debited to the staff's working hours. - Staff authorised to telework outside the place of employment shall communicate their temporary address to the administration before the start of such teleworking period.

-Article 12 - Force majeure and other special cases
+Force majeure and other special cases

-- At the request of a Directorate-General or Service and after consulting the Staff Committee, DG HR may, for duly justified reasons, authorise telework for an extensive and uninterrupted period of time for all or part of a service or department. - 2.
-In cases of force majeure, DG HR may, after consulting the Secretariat-General and the Legal Service and informing the staff representation, require staff members to telework for extensive and uninterrupted periods, until further notice.
+- The Appointing Authority may, after consulting the Staff Committee, for duly justified reasons, authorise telework for an extensive and uninterrupted period of time for all or part of a Unit. - In cases of force majeure, the Appointing Authority may, after consulting the the Human Resources and Internal Support Unit and informing the Staff Committee, require staff members to telework for extensive and uninterrupted periods, until further notice.
 The timeline for consultation shall be commensurate to the nature and extent of the circumstances constituting force majeure.

-Article 13 - Equipment, technical support and connectivity
+Equipment, technical support and connectivity